 What if I don’t want to buy a subscription?
 Or what if there’s a specific project I want to buy?

 The good news is that KiwiCo has a whole shop where they sell individual crates and projects.
 These make a great, one-time gift – whether it’s for your own kiddos or others!
 You can also pick out specific projects to purchase.
 It’s a great way to try out a type of crate without starting a subscription.
 You can check it out here.

 Still Not Sure Which Crate to Pick?

-You can check out all the crates here on KiwiCo’s website.
+KiwiCo has a fun quiz you can take to find the perfect crate for your child.
+You can also check out all the crates here on KiwiCo’s website.
 They give a full description and show samples of each crate so you get an idea of what type of projects are included.